leptos-rs/book/src/view/05_forms.md

 > // now go and type into the input: delete some characters, etc.
 >
 > el.setAttribute("value", "one more time?");
-> // nothing should have changed. setting the "initial value" does nothing now
+> // nothing should have changed.
+Setting the "initial value" does nothing now
 >
 > // however...
 > el.value = "But this works";
 > ```
 >
 > Many other frontend frameworks conflate attributes and properties, or create a special case for inputs that sets the value correctly.
-Maybe Leptos should do this too; but for now, I prefer giving users the maximum amount of control over whether they’re setting an attribute or a property, and doing my best to educate people about the actual underlying browser behavior rather than obscuring it.
+Maybe Leptos should do this too, but for now, I prefer giving users the maximum amount of control over whether they’re setting an attribute or a property, and doing my best to educate people about the actual underlying browser behavior rather than obscuring it.

 ### Simplifying Controlled Inputs with `bind:`